CAAPIM/Microgateway/README.md

   }
   ```

-- Add your API to the Gateway:
+- Then, add your API to CA Microgateway:

   ```
   curl --insecure \